Kaisi Aurat Hoon Main

 Kaisi Aurat Hoon Main (lit.
 'What type of woman am I?'), previously titled Kaisi Aurat Ho Tum is a Pakistani drama serial, which was first aired on 2 May 2018 on Hum TV replacing Dar Si Jaati Hai Sila.
 It stars Nadia Khan and Faisal Rehman.

 The drama focuses on struggles of women in society, and tells the story of a popular celebrity chef whose success threatens her chauvinist husband.
 It is directed by Fahim Burney and written by Saima Akram Chudhery.

 Plot

 Maham and Moiz fall for each other in their high school and decide to be together forever.
 They overcome all obstacles to tie the knot, but their happily-ever-after is short-lived.
-As after marriage, Moiz starts neglecting his duties as a husband and father.
+Moiz soon starts neglecting his duties as a husband and father.
 Maham takes matters into her own hands, pursuing a career as a TV chef.
 However, her rising star sparks Moiz's jealousy, leading him to unleash a barrage of emotional abuse that threatens to destroy Maham's sense of self.